zuf/watch-and-bak/README.md

 ```

-## Alternatives (on linux)
+## Alternative (on linux)

 Do not want use weird software from internet?

 Use plain old bash like that (you need to install `inotify-tools`):

 ```bash